Heterocongrinae

 The garden eels are the subfamily Heterocongrinae in the conger eel family Congridae.
-The majority of garden eels live in the Indo-Pacific, but species are also found in warmer parts of the Atlantic Ocean (including the Caribbean) and East Pacific.
-These small eels live in burrows on the sea floor and get their name from their practice of poking their heads from their burrows while most of their bodies remain hidden.
+The majority of the 36 known species of garden eels live in the Indo-Pacific, but can be found in warm ocean water worldwide.
+These small eels live in burrows on the sea floor and get their name from the behavior of poking their heads from their burrows to feed on plankton while most of their bodies remain hidden.
 Since they tend to live in groups, the many eel heads "growing" from the sea floor resemble the plants in a garden.
-They vary greatly in colour depending on the exact species involved.
+They vary in color and size depending on the species.
 The largest species reaches about 120 cm in length, but most species do not surpass 60 cm.
-Garden eel colonies can grow as large as one acre in surface area.
+Garden eel colonies can grow as large as one acre in surface area and number up to several thousand individuals.

-Species

-Based on FishBase, about 10 species of garden eels are in two genera: